re3lex/juniper-vpn-py/README.md

  * find all lines with `fcntl` occurences and remove them.
  * in `import` line just remove `fcntl` from imports

+Working fine with Openconnect v8.03 on Windows 10.
+But it is not working with Openconnect v7.08 delivered with latest Openconnect-GUI.

 # Run
 `python juniper-vpn.py -c sample.cfg`